 DIY Cheese and Crackers Serving Board by Virginia Sweet Pea

 I’m loving these gift ideas!
 Did you see that awesome logo plaque in the graphic?
 Hmm… I guess I know which gift is mine this year!
 Love that photo transfer from Kim!
 The fun part for the rest of the team will be for them to wait and see which gift shows up on their front door!
 Why not skip the stores and go easy on the wallet by making a few of these for friends and family too?
+Looking for another fun gift?
+How about this DIY Rustic Garland.
+I sent it to a friend and she loved it.

 You’ll find my project linked up to these fabulous parties!